 What is copyright infringement?

 Copyright infringement is the unauthorized use of work(s) protected by copyright or infringing the copyright holder's rights, without written permission from the copyright holder.
 A person who does something with a protected work that only the copyright owner is entitled to do, and who does so without the permission of the copyright owner of that work, infringes the copyright of the owner and can be held liable.
+Remember – the author or creator of a work might not be the copyright owner of the work, if they have transferred or assigned their copyright to another person or entity.

 Copyright infringement is sometimes referred to as piracy or theft.
 If you are not the copyright owner of the work(s) you wish to use and if your use of a copyright-protected work is not covered by an existing licence or an exception in the Copyright Act, you will need to obtain permission from the copyright holder.

-If using material for which you are the creator (e.g., a photograph you have taken, a chart or graph you have created, an article you have written or an image that you have drawn, etc.), it is recommended that you indicate that you are the creator.
+If using material for which you are the creator (for example, a photograph you have taken, a chart or graph you have created, an article you have written or an image that you have drawn, etc.), it is recommended that you indicate that you are the creator.
 It is also recommended to use the universal symbol “©” on any works you have created, along with your name and the year in which the work was created.

 Who in the university is responsible for ensuring that faculty, staff and students comply with university copyright policy?